 Children like 11-month-old Fatima, who was sickly and undernourished when parents brought her to Speen Boldak hospital, a UNICEF-supported health facility in Kandahar province.
 After a nutrition screening, Fatima's parents were given a supply of Ready-to-Use Therapeutic Food, a nutrient-rich peanut paste that can restore a severely malnourished child to health in a matter of weeks.

 Emergency cash assistance lets families prioritize their spending

 To help Afghan families pay for necessities, UNICEF provides emergency cash transfers through a donor-funded program.
-The temporary income allows families to allocate funds according to their must urgent needs: food, fuel for heating, materials for shelter repairs, health care, transportation for their children to school, warm clothing and blankets.
+The temporary income allows families to allocate funds according to their most urgent needs: food, fuel for heating, warm clothing, blankets, materials for shelter repairs, health care, transportation for their children to go to school.
 It also helps families avoid loans and a spiral of debt while reducing the risk of child labor and child marriage.

 Women and girls in Afghanistan continue to face a systematic attack on their human rights, including the exclusion of girls from high schools and women from the workforce.
 UNICEF and other UN agencies remain committed to delivering independent, principled lifesaving assistance to all who need it: women, children and men.

 None of this work would be possible without the sustained support of donors and partners committed to supporting the rights of children not just in Afghanistan but around the world to grow up healthy and hopeful for a brighter future.